jsummers/imageworsener/readme.txt

    the source image may have non-square pixels.
    Incompatible with -bestfit and the sizing options.

+ -imagesize <width>,<height>
+   The other sizing options set the size of the entire output image.
+Normally, the region of that image corresponding to the input image will be that same size.
+However, you can use -imagesize to make that region be a different size.
+For example, you can shrink the image, to effectively add a border around it.
+   Note that <height> and <width> do not have to be integers.
+   If you use -imagesize, you should probably also use -translate and "-edge t".

  -infmt <fmt>  -outfmt <fmt>
    Specifies the image file format of the input or output file.
 If not used, imagew will try to figure out the format based on the contents of the file,